Shall we count the living or the dead?: Acknowledgements

-The authors received no specific funding for this work.
-Dr. Daniel acknowledges support from a Sir Henry Dale Fellowship jointly funded by the Wellcome Trust and the Royal Society (grant number 107617/Z/15/Z).
+The authors thank Marco Piccininni, Lyle Gurrin, Stephen Senn, Carlos Cinelli, Tim Morris, Mats J Stensrud and Daniel Farewell for helpful comments on earlier drafts of this manuscript.
+Dr. Daniel acknowledges support from a Sir Henry Dale Fellowship jointly funded by the Wellcome Trust and the Royal Society (grant number 107617/Z/15/Z)